 How Would I Know If This Happened to Me?

 The offer came via mail and proposed $1,000 in free insurance with an option to upgrade to $300,000.
-If you elected for the coverage, you may have been charged automatically a small fee every quarter.
+If you elected for this coverage, you may have been automatically charged a small fee every quarter.
 It’s likely you only had to check a box on the mail solicitation to opt in to the offer.

 How Could a Class Action Lawsuit Help?